School of Medicine

 Clinical Associate Professor, Medicine - Vaden Health Center

-BioDiana Farid MD, MPH is a physician, filmmaker and writer.
+BioDiana Farid MD, MPH is a physician, poet, filmmaker and award-winning author.
 She is a staff physician at the Stanford Vaden Health Center and clinical assistant professor in the Stanford Department of Medicine.
 She holds a BA in Peace and Conflict Studies from Berkeley, with a concentration in public health, socio-economic development and human rights.
-She was awarded a fellowship by the Maternal and Child Health Bureau, U.S. Department of Health and Human Services to serve as a Child and Family Health Leadership Fellow at UCLA while earning a Masters in Public Health focusing on community health sciences and health communications.
-She has provided public health education and health care in rural villages in Honduras, promoted peace in the Ukraine and Malaysia, served at an international school in China, worked at the US Agency for International Development in human rights and has had active roles at both Physicians for Social Responsibility and Physicians for Human Rights.
-She has cared for patients in a wide range of clinic settings including at the Los Angeles Free Clinic, Kaiser, private and university affiliated practices.
-At UCLA, she served as Doctoring course faculty to first year UCLA medical students.
+She was awarded a fellowship by the Maternal and Child Health Bureau, U.S. Department of Health and Human Services to serve as a Child and Family Health Leadership Fellow at UCLA while earning a Masters in Public Health focusing on community health sciences, health communications and story as a means for health behavior change.